SofaDefrost/SofaGym/examples/tutorials/CartPole/CartPole_Tutorial.md

 ```

 ## Goal
-This step is only feasible for environments or scenes where a goal is defined, such as a target position that a robot need to reach.
+This step is only feasible for environments or scenes where a goal is defined, such as a target position that a robot needs to reach.
 The `GoalSetter` class can then be used to initialize the goal in the scene and update it at each episode or randomly change it for example.

 Since the CartPole scene doesn't require this, no modifications to the goal class are needed.